Erick Kaller Three-Decker

 The houses were part of a series built on Eastern Avenue about 1894, a period of rapid growth in the area.
 Most of the residents were Scandinavian immigrants, employed in wire and steel factories on the city's north side.
-Erick Kaller was a worker in a local wire factory, and lived at #146.
+Kaller was a worker in a local wire factory and lived at #146.
 The Kaller family retained ownership of both buildings through the 1920s.
 They were listed separately on the National Register of Historic Places in 1990.